Academics - Optometry

 The Southern California College of Optometry provides the highest quality optometric education through excellence in teaching, patient care, research and public service.

 The college offers a four-year, post-baccalaureate program leading to the degree, Doctor of Optometry (OD).
-The class size is 100 students and the program is 14 quarters in duration.
+The class size is around 100 students and the program is 14 quarters in duration.

 The first professional year curriculum provides the foundation for clinical practice and emphasizes basic and applied biomedical and vision sciences.
 The curriculum also introduces students to clinical topics, including practice management, public health, professional ethics, interpersonal communications and pre-clinical methods.
 Students are scheduled for limited patient care experiences at the University Eye Center at Ketchum Health Anaheim.